TadiT7/treble_experimentations_wiki/Kyocera-Basio-4.md

 This phone is carrier locked to au Mobile, so telephony function cannot be tested.

+Flashing GSI into Japanese exclusive phones can be dangerous, it may have risk of the phone becoming into irrecoverable brick.

 ## Tested By:

 AOSP 11: * Calyx Hikari (HikariCalyx) @ Kyocera Basio 4 KYV47 1.070HA.0126.a @ 14/1/2021